TendaniN/plan-trip/README.md

   </a>
 </p>

 **Plan-Trip** is a trip-planning web application designed to make organising complex trips easier and more structured.
-It allows users to plan trips with multiple locations, manage itineraries, and keep track of budgets — all in one place.
+It allows users to plan trips with multiple locations, manage itineraries, and track budgets — all in one place.

-> **Current version:** `0.2.0`
+> **Current version:** `0.3.0`
 > 🚧 This project is under active development.

 ---

 ## 🌍 Project Goal

 Planning a trip often involves juggling dates, locations, activities, and budgets across multiple tools.
-**Plan-Trip** aims to simplify this by providing:
+**Plan-Trip** simplifies this by providing:

 - A single source of truth for trip planning
+- Real-time synced data across devices
 - Clear visibility of schedules and costs
-- Easy export of plans (PDF & PowerPoint)
+- Easy export of plans (Excel, PDF, PowerPoint)

 ---